 The steam train chugs along at Railtown 1897 State Historic Park

 Unspoiled meadows in Yosemite National Park

-View of the High Sierras along scenic Highway 108
+View of the High Sierra along scenic Highway 108

 Horseback riding in Stanislaus National Forest